pwittrock/kubebuilder-workshop-prereqs/preprovisioned/README.md

 ## Login to the dev machine

 1. Login to the [Google Cloud Console](https://console.cloud.google.com/compute/instances) using the provided username and password
 1. Select the *All Things Open - K8S WS* project from the drop down
+1. Select *continue*
 1. Select the *kubebuilder-workshop* instance
 1. Select the *SSH* button under *Remote access*